CodeReviewDAO/dxd_codereview/Reviews/286 - casperdash.io wallet ( web, extension, mobile app )/5-Swapping, Liquidity pools - Submission 1/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Code documentation is excellently crafted and thorough.
+The essential aspects of the code have been extensively explained, ensuring that developers can comprehend and manage it with ease.
+Numerous helpful comments and documentation have been thoughtfully inserted throughout the code, displaying meticulous attention to detail and a strong commitment to providing comprehensive information.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS

 ### Project Documentation